Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 Liposuction

-Bandages and compression garments will apply over your incision sites and surrounding areas.
-Temporary surgical drains may also drain out excess local anesthetic or blood build-up under the skin.
+Bandages and compression garments will be applied over your incision sites and surrounding areas.
+Temporary surgical drains may also be used to drain out excess local anesthetic or blood buildup under the skin.
 The dressings must remain in place for one week.
 You must wear the compression garment for up to six weeks following the surgery.
-Despite the dressings, you can take shower.
+Despite the dressings, you can still take a shower.

-You will require someone to drive you home from John Flynn Private Hospital where your surgery will perform.
-Also, taking leave from work for a few days is a good idea.
+You will require someone to drive you home from John Flynn Private Hospital, where your surgery will be performed.
+Also, it is advised to take leave from work for a few days.

 Tenderness, bruising, and swelling commonly occur after the surgery.
-Dr will prescribe pain medications, anti-inflammatory drugs, and antibiotics as needed to help you manage these common conditions.
-Infections after liposuction is a rare findings but can easily be managed with antibiotics.
+Dr Doyle will prescribe pain medications, anti-inflammatory drugs, and antibiotics as needed to help you manage these common conditions.
+Infections after liposuction are rare, but can easily be managed with antibiotics.

-You need to meet the surgeon for follow-ups to ensure the healing process is going on properly.
+You will need to meet the surgeon for follow-ups to ensure the healing process is going appropriately.
 Normal work can resume in about two weeks after the surgery, but this is individual-specific and extensiveness of the surgery.
-However, it can take several months to recover completely after the surgery and see full results in treated areas.
+However, it can take several months to recover completely after the surgery and see full results in the treated areas.

-In this procedure, Dr will place drainage tubes under your skin to prevent fluid accumulation, it helps incisions to heal properly.
+In this procedure, Dr Doyle will place drainage tubes under your skin to prevent fluid accumulation, which helps incisions to heal properly.
 It would be best if you avoid showering or making the area wet for the period.

 You should stay in the hospital for 24 hours for monitoring purposes.
 Pain, swelling, and bruising are common after the procedure.
 Still, the majority of swelling should subside after about six weeks.
-Dr will prescribe you pain medications to relieve pain.
-You need to wear pressure garments for about three weeks postoperatively.
+Dr Doyle will prescribe you pain medications to relieve pain, as required.
+You will need to wear pressure garments for about three weeks postoperatively.

 You will be able to return to light activity within about two weeks after a tummy tuck (Abdominoplasty).
-Still, you should always consult with your surgeon before resuming any strenuous physical activity.
-Complete tummy tuck recovery and the final result are expected six months after the surgery.
+Although you should always consult with your surgeon before resuming any strenuous physical activity.
+Complete tummy tuck (abdominoplasty) recovery and the final result are generally expected six months after the surgery.

 Risks and Complications